-When $v=1$, Eq.~\eqref{Eq:trajectory1} becomes a circle equation: $\xi_1^2+\eta_1^2=d^2$, the circle's radius is exactly that of the initial ring; hence every constituent Gaussian soliton follows a concentric circular trajectory.
-As shown in Fig.~\ref{fig6}(b), the circle's radius is a constant; see the blue solid line.
-The red doted-dashed and purple dashed lines trace the $\xi_1$ and $\eta_1$ trajectories, executing one full cosine and sine cycle, respectively, confirming that the soliton follows a closed circular orbit.
+When $v=1$, Eq.~\eqref{Eq:trajectory} becomes the circle equation, $\xi _{1}^{2}+\eta _{1}^{2}=d^{2}$, with the circle's radius exactly equal to that of the initial ring.
+As shown by the blue solid line in Fig.~\ref{fig9} (b), the circle's radius remains constant.
+The red doted-dashed and purple dashed lines trace the $\xi _{1}$ and $\eta _{1}$ trajectories, executing one full cosine and sine cycle, respectively, to confirm that the soliton follows a closed circular orbit.

-From Fig.~\ref{fig6}(c), we find that adjacent solitons are connected through mutual interactions, i.e., contact-type SM.
-As the tangent velocity is directed counterclockwise, the soliton SM rotates in the same direction.
-The white arrows indicate how the tangent velocity direction of the same soliton evolves during propagation.
-As shown in the figure, the rotation period of a single soliton is $\pi$.
+In Fig.~\ref{fig9}(c), one sees that adjacent solitons in the SM are connected through the mutual interactions, i.e., these are contact-type SM.
+As the tangent velocity is directed counterclockwise, the soliton SM rotates in that direction.
+The white arrows indicate how the soliton's tangent velocity evolves in the course of the propagation.
+As observed in the figure, the rotation period of each soliton is $\pi $.